 The initial dislocation and the damage it did to your shoulder making you prone to future dislocations

 When you initially dislocated your shoulder, you knew it.
 In addition to the pain, you saw when you looked down your shoulder was not where it is suppose to be.
-You were rushed to the emergency room or urgent care center and there your shoulder was put back where it belong.
+You may have been rushed to the emergency room or urgent care center and there your shoulder was put back where it belong.
 You may have even been given instructions on how to do it yourself next time to save yourself the trip to the emergency room or urgent care.
-However, if the initial shoulder dislocation was considered sever enough, doctors will debate whether or not to perform a surgery to prevent recurrence.
-If the patient in under 30 years of age, shoulder surgery is typically recommended because younger athletes are much more prone to repeated dislocations than older athletes.
+However, if the initial shoulder dislocation was considered severe enough, doctors will debate whether or not to perform a surgery to prevent recurrence.
+If the patient in under 30 years of age, shoulder surgery is typically recommended because younger athletes and patients are much more prone to repeated dislocations than older athletes and patients.

 What are the surgeons operating on?
 A ligament, specifically the glenohumeral ligament that helps keep the shoulder in place.
 The tear in this ligament is referred to as a “Bankart lesion.”